 Myth #5: It's not competitive

-In some cases, competition among organizations with similar missions may be detrimental to the pursuit of this shared mission, but competition can be a healthy catalyst for creating and implementing innovative and effective programs.
-You'll find plenty of competition as well as collaboration in the space.
+In some cases, competition among organizations with similar missions may be detrimental to the pursuit of this shared mission, but it can also prove to be a healthy catalyst for creating and implementing innovative and effective programs.
+You'll find plenty of competition and collaboration in the space.

 Myth #6: Nonprofit organizations are inefficient